Atomoxide/53001-Project/README.md

 ### Table: Company
 * Company table stores the information of each partner company.
 Partner companies include product manufacturer, branding company, retailer, shipper, credit/debit card company.
-* Company inforamtion include email, phone, address, all foreign key referring to the corresponding tables
+* Company information include email, phone, address, all foreign key referring to the corresponding tables

 ### Table: Email, Phone_number, Address, City, Country
 * email table stores all email addresses used by the system.
 Including partner company's emails and user's emails
 * phone_number table stores all phone numbers used by the system.
 Including partner company's numbers and user's numbers
 * address table stores all addresses used by the system.
 Including partner company's address, shipping addresses, and billing addresses. city_id field is foreign key referring to city table
 * city table stores the name of cities.
-It also record whether shipment is available in each city area. country_id refers to country table
+It also records whether shipment is available in each city area. country_id refers to country table
 * country table stores the name of countries